-2. Conservation practices that will effectively treat the problem:

-Alternatives:

-Recommendation:

-3. Potential impacts caused by the construction of the conservation practice:

-Cultural resources (including historical): 🗌 No Yes (please explain) Threatened or endangered species: 🗌 No Yes (please explain) Wetlands: 🗌 No Yes (please explain) Other: 🗌 No Yes (please explain)

-4. Watershed treatment assessment:

-percent of the contributing watershed acres controlled by the land occupier has the needed cultural, management, or structural practices in place, or scheduled to be installed to stabilize sources of damaging sediment and surface water runoff.

-Runoff from the contributing watershed (including land not controlled by the land occupier) will is intended purpose with normal operation and maintenance of the practice.
+1. The problem does ☐ does not ☐ meet the high priority erosion ☐ water quality 🗌 definition.
+Explain: 2.
+2. Conservation practices that will effectively treat the problem: Alternatives: Recommendation: 3.
+Potential impacts caused by the construction of the conservation practice: Cultural resources (including historical): Yes (please explain) Threatened or endangered species: No Wetlands: No Yes (please explain) Yes (please explain) Other: Yes (please explain) 4.
+4. Watershed treatment assessment: ma percent of the contributing watershed acres controlled by the land occu management, or structural practices in place, or scheduled to be installed to s and and surface water runoff.
+Runoff from the contributing watershed (including land not controlled by the latthe practice from achieving its intended purpose with normal operation and materials.
+Nο Notes:

-Notes: